jarvelov/And_Load/README.md

 CSS and JavaScript files are automatically compressed (minified) when loaded and saves every update you make to a new revision of the file so you can easily revert back to a working copy of a file.
 The plugin includes the [Ace editor](http://ace.c9.io/) with over 20 themes to choose from, syntax highlighting and much more, all to make editing files more fun.

+##Upcoming Features

+###Add resources
+Ability to upload additional resources such as font files

+###Add file from URL
+With an option to periodically download from that location.
+Useful if one wants to keep up with the latest files from a framework, such as bootstrap

+###Manual tagging of revisions
+Ability to tag updates with a comment.

+For example: "v1.0" or "Fixed bug in myLoop()"

+###Nicer version control
+Show date and manual tag of version

 ##Install

 Download directly from the Wordpress plugins repository.